 All Members

-- No person should undertake rowing activity while they are suffering from a medical condition which could be aggravated by rowing activity.
+• should not undertake rowing activity while they are suffering from a medical condition which could be aggravated by rowing activity.

 Equipment

-- Members should check equipment is in good order before boating and should report any incidents or damage to equipment to the Safety Officer – all damage should be marked and reported.
+• Members should check equipment is in good order before boating– all damage should be marked and reported to the Safety Advisor.

 Coxes